1965 Houston Astros season: Astrodome

 On April 9, the former Houston Colt .45s took the field and officially became the Houston Astros.
 They inaugurated indoor baseball in the Astrodome with a 2–1 exhibition win over the New York Yankees.
+Hall of Famer Mickey Mantle recorded the stadium's first hit and home run.

 The stadium was designed as a defense against the oppressive heat and humidity of the Houston summer.
-Loosely based on the old Roman Colosseum, the Astrodome was dubbed the Eighth Wonder of the World.
+Loosely based on the classic Roman Colosseum, the Astrodome was dubbed the Eighth Wonder of the World.
 As with many stadiums of that era, such as RFK Stadium and Shea Stadium, the Astrodome was a multi-purpose stadium, designed for both football as well as baseball.

 Besides its roof, the Astrodome was revolutionary for a number of other reasons.
 It was one of the first stadiums to have individual, theatre-type seats for every seat in the venue.
 Additionally, it was one of the first stadiums to have luxury seats and club seating, at the time a relatively new concept in sports venues.
 It also had an "exploding scoreboard", which would show various animations after a home run or a win, as well as messages and advertising.